The SOX & TFA Retaliation Case

 Under U.S. whistleblower statutes, you can’t simply take a retaliation case straight to court on your own.
 The law requires you to first file with the government agency that administers the statute.

-Step One: File with OSHA under the Taxpayer First Act.
-They issue a finding (dismissal or acceptance).
+Step One: File with OSHA under the Taxpayer First Act and Sarbanes-Oxley Act.

 Step Two: If OSHA dismisses, you may appeal to the Department of Labor’s Office of Administrative Law Judges (ALJ).